U.S. money manager pleads guilty in long-running fraud case

-NEW YORK (Reuters) - More than five years after his indictment, a U.S. money manager and one-time part owner of the New York Islanders hockey team pleaded guilty Friday to engaging in a massive securities fraud.
+NEW YORK, April 25 (Reuters) - More than five years after his indictment, a U.S. money manager and onetime part owner of the New York Islanders hockey team pleaded guilty Friday to engaging in a massive securities fraud.

 Prosecutors said that from 1996 to 2009, Walsh and Paul Greenwood, who was WG Trading Co’s chief operating and chief financial officer, solicited investments in what they marketed as a conservative trading program called “enhanced stock indexing.”